lduros/addon-tab/README.md

 Recent web UI frameworks give addon developers the opportunity to design fantastic pages for their addons.
-This community module makes it easier to create great addon pages such as complex settings pages requiring computation and interactivity with a unique user experience and design.
+This module makes it easier to create great addon pages such as complex settings pages requiring computation and interactivity with a unique user experience and design.

 This module does only a few things:

     - Like the core addon-page module, it hides the location bar.
 But instead of being limited to a single page in your data/